BlaineBeltran/BlaineBeltran/README.md

 ### Hi there, I'm [Blaine][website] 👋

-## I'm a Cyber Security student that has a passion to develope and design
+## I'm a Software/Cyber Security student that has a passion to develope and design
 - 🔭 I’m currently working on a [App][website]!
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other app developers and UI/UX designers